 Kiruna is not brimming with great food options (for now – I hope that changes in the future!) but Camp Ripan is a must for those looking for a delicious dinner (or lunch) experience!

-They offer everything from a 3-course menu to a la carte dishes.
+They offer everything from a 5-course (upgraded from a 3-course menu which is what I had) tasting menu to a la carte dishes.
 I ate there multiple times during my stay in Kiruna and had a delicious meal every time!

 At lunch, they have hearty soups and other options if you’re looking for something to fuel you for the rest of the day.